 We note from the plots that wind speed and wind component biases are generally small.
-On the other hand there is a clear wind direction bias modulation of a few degrees, which is partially related to systematic biases in global NWP models [10], [11].
+On the other hand there is a clear wind direction bias modulation of a few degrees, which is partially related to systematic biases in global NWP models [12], [13].
 There are also wind direction retrieval difficulties in the nadir swath due to poor beam azimuth separation.
 This leads to wind direction 'attractors' in the retrievals and hence biases.
 As compared to earlier products from Ku-band systems like ScatSat-1, the modulations have been considerably reduced due to improvements in the NSCAT-4DS Geophysical Model Function and refinements in the backscatter calibration.
-Another feature in the plots is a slight positive tendency in the wind speed biases above 20 m/s, in particular for HY-2B and HY-2D.
-This may be due to a small non-linearity in the instrument backscatter calibration, although it is hard to draw conclusions based on the small number of high speed winds in this dataset.
-Note that high wind speed calibration is also uncertain due to lacking consistent in-situ wind speed references [12].
+Another feature in the plots is a slight positive tendency in the wind speed biases above 15 m/s.
+This results from the higher order wind speed correction which is applied after wind retrieval.
+The scatterometer winds are unbiased w.r.t. buoy winds which results in a positive wind speed bias w.r.t.
+ECMWF winds for higher wind speeds [15].

-Figure 4: HY-2D 25 km wind product versus the ECMWF model forecast winds from 1-2 October 2022.
+Figure 4: HY-2D 25 km wind product versus the ECMWF model forecast winds from November 2022 to October 2023, first two days from each month.

 The results in terms of wind speed bias and u and v wind component standard deviations are summarised in Table 1 for the 25 km and 50 km wind products.
 The wind speed biases of all products are close to the expected value of 0.00 m/s.
 The 50 km wind components compare slightly better to ECMWF than the wind components of their 25 km equivalents.
-This is in line with the relatively coarse effective resolution of the ECMWF model data [13].
+This is in line with the relatively coarse effective resolution of the ECMWF model data [14].

-It is also clear from Table 1 that the wind component standard deviations are smaller for HY-2B and HY-2D than for HY-2C.
+It is also clear from Table 1 that the wind component standard deviations are smaller for HY-2B, HY-2D, and Oceansat-3 than for HY-2C.
 The reason for this is not entirely clear but it is most probably related to an instrumental feature or issue of HY-2C.
 The speed biases and wind component standard deviations are all well within the OSI SAF requirements: better than 2 m/s in wind component standard deviation with a bias of less than 0.5 m/s in wind speed.